wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 3.6 (2010-09-12) =
+* CHANGE: Update of Colorbox library to version 1.3.9 which fixes lots of bugs.
+Most notably the "0 by 0" bug in Chrome.

+= 3.5 (2010-06-16) =
+* NEW: Ukrainian translation by <a href="http://www.politcult.com/">Yuri Kryzhanivskyi</a>
+* NEW: Italian translation by <a href="http://erkinson.altervista.org/">Erkinson</a>
+* NEW: Hebrew translation by <a href="http://www.TommyGordon.co.il">Tommy Gordon</a>
+* BUGFIX: URLs are now generated correctly for WP-MU installations
+* NEW: Added latest donations and top donations to settings page

-= 3.4 (2010-) =
+= 3.4 (2010-05-24) =
-* NEW: Colorbox is not applied to image links that have the class "colorbox-off"
+* NEW: Colorbox is not applied to image links that have the class "colorbox-off" any more.
+Useful for NextGEN users.
+* NEW: Dutch translation by <a href="http://nl.linkedin.com/pub/richard-laak/b/b21/672">Richard van Laak</a>
+* NEW: Malay translation by <a href="http://www.inisahaini.com">Saha-ini Ahmad Safian</a>
+* CHANGE: Added CSS id "colorboxLink" to link in Meta container.
+* CHANGE: <a href="http://www.photokeens.com">Modar Soos</a> updated the Arabic translation

 = 3.3 (2010-05-05) =
 * NEW: Belorussian translation by <a href="http://www.pc.de/">Marcis G.</a>